hktonylee/kobo-instapaper-proxy/README.md

 ## Getting started

-1. **Build the Lambda artifact** (produces `lambda/dist` with production dependencies).
+1. **Build the Lambda artifact** (produces a minified `lambda/dist` bundle with production dependencies).
 The build disables Chromium downloads because the binary is supplied by a Lambda layer:
    ```bash
    cd lambda
    npm run build